VCU Presidential Research Quest Fund

 Proposals must be submitted to the relevant Dean's Office by April 1 of each year.

-Faculty whose appointment is not within one of VCU's academic schools (including the School of the Arts in Qatar) the College of Humanities and Sciences, or VCU Life Sciences should contact Ann Nichols-Casebolt in the Office of Research (firstname.lastname@example.org) to discuss submission and review options.
+Faculty whose appointment is not within one of VCU's academic schools (including the School of the Arts in Qatar) the College of Humanities and Sciences, or VCU Life Sciences should contact Ann Nichols-Casebolt in the Office of Research and Innovation (email@example.com) to discuss submission and review options.

 Incomplete applications or those submitted after the deadline will not be reviewed.
 Incomplete applications are those from ineligible faculty and applications deviating from the guidelines listed below.

 There will be two levels of Research Fund review: first within the school/college and then recommendations are forwarded to the forwarded to the Research Fund Review Committee.
-The submission, review, and funding process is coordinated by the Vice President for Research who will recommend proposals to the President for final approval.
+The submission, review, and funding process is coordinated by the Vice President for Research and Innovation who will recommend proposals to the President for final approval.

 The number of proposals recommended for funding is dependent upon the Research Fund dollars available each year.